Bomberman Tournament: DevelopmentBomberman Tournament was developed by Hudson Soft. The game was first announced at the 2000 Nintendo Space World, with a single screenshot shown to the public. Publisher Activision was given publishing rights to release Tournament in Europe and North America.

+Reception

-ReceptionBomberman Tournament received "generally favorable reviews", just two points shy of "universal acclaim", according to the review aggregation website Metacritic.
+Bomberman Tournament received "generally favorable reviews", according to the review aggregation website Metacritic.
 NextGen called it "An established multiplayer classic whose added single-player mode mixes in two of Nintendo's most beloved franchises."
 In Japan, however, Famitsu gave it a score of 26 out of 40.
+Michael "Major Mike" Weigand of GamePro said, "Complete with colorful visuals and simple, dead-on controls, Bomberman will be right at home in this Tournament."

 According to a sales report from Reuters, Bomberman Tournament contributed to Activision's revenue going up thirty percent to $110 million in the second quarter of 2001.
 Both Tournament and the Game Boy Advance version of Tony Hawk's Pro Skater 2 accounted for 31% of the revenue.